The guide describes when you should manage your own SSH keys for your Linux

 Additionally, specifying your

-gcloud or API calls incorrectly can potentially
+gcloud tool or API calls incorrectly can

-disrupts connections for your project members.
+instances, which disrupts connections for your project members.

 The keys that you apply through the